August 2, 2021

 U.S. Embassy Mongolia

-The Public Affairs Section of the U.S. Embassy to Mongolia is now accepting applications for the 2020 Fulbright Specialist Program.
-The application deadline is 8:30 a.m. on Tuesday, September 8, 2020.
-The Fulbright Specialist Program promotes linkages between U.S. academics and professionals, and their counterparts at institutions abroad.
+The Public Affairs Section of the U.S. Embassy to Mongolia is now accepting applications from interested host institutions for the 2022 Fulbright Specialist Program.
+The application deadline is 8:00 a.m. on Monday, September 27, 2021.

 Types of Institutions: Institutions that may be eligible to request a Fulbright Specialist include, but are not limited to: